Open-Scholarship-Strategy/site/index.md

 * Create showcases/highlights/good practices of Open Scholarship practices on national websites or portals, together with relevant information and resources.

-* Encourage the formalisation of Open Science Training Courses, such as that offered by [FOSTER](https://www.fosteropenscience.eu/toolkit), in graduate school training programs (and further).
+* Encourage the formalisation of Open Science Training Courses, such as that offered by [FOSTER](https://www.fosteropenscience.eu/toolkit) or as part of [OpenScienceMOOC](https://opensciencemooc.eu/), in graduate school training programs (and further).

-* Encourage and adopt the principles for fairer research assessment outlined in DORA.
+* Encourage and adopt the principles for fairer research assessment outlined in [DORA](https://sfdora.org/read/).
 Make sure that those in charge of research assessment, including hiring, tenure, and grant-awarding committees adhere to these.

 ## 2.2 Mid-term strategy (2-5 years) <a name="Middle"></a>